 Jacqueline F. Graham

 A vocalist, pianist and pedagogue, Jacqueline studied piano performance under Joan E. Harvey (loving friend and mentor), Lydia Porro Milham and Vola O'Connor Jacobs -wife of orchestra conductor, Harry Jacobs- at Augusta University.
-She studies voice under Linda Shevitz.
+She studied voice under Linda Shevitz.
 Jacqueline has traveled to various locations to study under many influential pianists and teachers.
-She will continue in this study and research to heighten her abilities both as a performer and an inspiring instructor.
-Preparations are being made to study at the Suzuki Piano Institute in Matsumoto, Japan, and she looks forward to her students performing there!
+She will continue with her studies and research to heighten her abilities, both as a performer and an inspiring instructor.
+During April 2019, she will be studying at the Suzuki Piano Institute in Matsumoto, Japan, and she will also have a student performing in the 10-Piano Concert while there!

 During her past time, Jacqueline enjoys reading, traveling, nature photography, creating mixed media and printmaking art.
 She has traveled to Switzerland, Russia, Poland, Ukraine, Germany, and Canada.
 She teaches fine art to children and adults, and have hosted many workshops.
 Her art has been published in The Rubber Stamper magazine and Vamp Stamp News.
 She has done extensive volunteer work with the deaf community, and taught American Sign Language at her local library, as well as to home school associations.
 An article regarding her public service was published in the Metropolitan Spirit newspaper.

 Jacqueline indulges in outdoor adventures such as mountain hiking, backpacking, climbing, birding, letterboxing, geo-caching and biking.
 She is an active naturalist, and her study and appreciation of environmental/nature science is ongoing through programs such as the Master Naturalist Certification Program through UGA Warnell School of Forestry & Natural Resources, and the Phinizy Center for Water Science.